 “The Greater Amman Municipality is proud to be part of Cities4Forests, which complements our policies to achieve the Sustainable Development Goals.
 To create a city that is liveable and prosperous we are working to mitigate the effects of climate change via the Amman Green 2020 initiative, and by developing plans to create more green areas within the city.
 Through its involvement with Cities4Forests Amman will benefit from an extensive network of cities, whose knowledge may help Amman develop and implement solutions to address the environmental challenges it faces.”

-Dr. Yousef AL Shawarbeh
+Dr. Yousef Shawarbeh

-Mayor of Amman, Jordan
+Mayor of Amman

-In Amman, the arid capital of Jordan, water scarcity has always been a problem, and it is getting worse due to immigration and climate change: refugees from Syria have increased water demand in the country by roughly 20% and, according to a study by Stanford University’s Jordan Water Project, average temperature will increase by 4.5°C, rainfall will decrease by 30%, and droughts will double by 2100.
+In Amman, the arid capital of Jordan, water scarcity has always been a problem, and it is getting worse due to immigration and climate change: refugees from Syria have increased water demand in the country by roughly 20% and, according to a study by Stanford University’s Jordan Water Project, the average temperature will increase by 4.5°C, rainfall will decrease by 30%, and droughts will double by 2100.
 Today, water supply is intermittent, and many neighborhoods in Amman receive running water for only 12-24 hours a week.
 Moreover, the Ministry of Water and Irrigation regularly flies drones to monitor pipelines looking for signs of water theft.
-To help solve water scarcity, the Jordanian government is moving towards a sustainable economy: the National Green Growth Plan will focus on environmental issues such as severe water shortages, critical water systems degradation and waste management.
-Amman is also developing a Green City Action Plan that includes plans for greater city resilience and climate action because in Amman every drop of water counts.
+To help solve water scarcity, the Jordanian government is moving towards a sustainable economy: the National Green Growth Plan will focus on environmental issues such as severe water shortages, critical water systems degradation, and waste management.
+Amman is also developing a Green City Action Plan that includes plans for greater city resilience and climate action because in Amman, every drop of water counts.